BSEE Director Scott Angelle Now Regulates the Oil and Gas Companies That Showered Him With Campaign Contributions

 These nine companies or individuals have contributed $142,750 directly to Angelle’s campaigns in the past, Public Citizen found.
 And at least five of them already have met with Angelle as BSEE director.
 Arena Energy, which contributed $15,000 to Angelle’s previous campaigns, met with him for an hour on June 6, 2017.
 Arena Energy also has the most civil penalties over the five-year period.
 A Chevron executive also met with Angelle for two hours on August 25, 2017.
 Chevron paid more than $840,000 in BSEE penalties and contributed $14,000 to Angelle’s campaigns.

-Under Angelle, the BSEE plans to roll back or amend many Obama-era offshore drilling safety regulations, including loosening requirements on streaming real-time safety data to the shore and removing a provision that requires third-party inspection of safety devices.
+Under Angelle, the BSEE plans to roll back or amend many Obama-era offshore drilling safety regulations.
+Including loosening requirements on streaming real-time safety data to the shore.
+In addition, they will remove a provision that requires third-party inspection of safety devices.
 In September 2017, Angelle told a group of oil and gas executives that “help is on the way, help is on the way.”